SkafteNicki/dtu_mlops/s6_the_cloud/README.md

     The learning objectives of this session are:

-    * In general being familiar with the Google SDK working
+    * In general being familiar with the Google SDK
     * Being able to start different compute instances and work with them
-    * Know how to do continuous integration workflows for the building of docker images
+    * Know how to implement continuous integration workflows for the building of docker images
     * Knowledge about how to store data and containers/artifacts in cloud buckets
     * Being able to train simple deep-learning models using a combination of cloud services